HML-uos/TMR-Learning-App/README.md

 Contact: mariulange@uos.de

+# Targeted Memory Reactivation

+Targeted Memory Reactivation (TMR) is a neuropsychological technique used to enhance memory consolidation.
+Neuroscientifically based on the Two-Stage Memory System Model (Diekelmann & Born, 2010) it aims to increase natural, neural reactivation of newly encoded memories in short-term storage sites in the hippocampus (HC) during sleep-dependent consolidation.
+As HC activations determine neural representations in neocortical long-term storage sites during the consolidation process, this in turn boosts the (neural) strength of consolidated (long-term) memories.
+To achieve this, TMR connects specific memories with cue stimuli during the encoding process, with olfaction as well as audition as prime stimulus modalities chosen in the majority of TMR studies .
+The same cue stimuli are then represented during sleep.
+In turn, the consolidation process is boosted and memory performance increases.

+Diekelmann & Born, 2010 - The memory function of sleep https://www.nature.com/articles/nrn2762

 # Usage

 The app allows the creation of custom flashcard decks.
 Each flashcard is matched to a unique cue sound, which can be replayed at night.
 Replay starts after a 15 minute elongatable buffer, so that users can fall asleep in peace.